howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 correctAnswer: 2
 ---

 In this section, you will set up the project for your GraphQL server and implement your first GraphQL query.
-In the end, we'll talk theory for a bit and learn about the [GraphQL schema](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e).
+At the end, we'll talk theory for a bit and learn about the [GraphQL schema](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e).

 ### Creating the project